XiaohanZhangCMU/axiom/README.md

-# openAI/gym environment for Molecular Dynamics

-Why called axiom? **aXioM** == **Xiao** Han Zhang + **Mo** Han Jiang :)
+# Axiom Drives Your Scientific Computing Code with Deep Learning

+Authors: **aXioM**=**Xiao**Han+**Mo**Han :)

+### For scientific computing, it is ideal to use C++ to do physical simulation, and build machine learning models to mine the date.
-### Axiom is a framework that allows you to quickly bind a GPU-accelerated C++ project with python-3 using pybind11 (https://github.com/pybind/pybind11, a wrapper of boost)
+### This framework allows easy bindng of (GPU/MPI-accelerated) C++ code with python3 thanks to pybind11 (https://github.com/pybind/pybind11, a wrapper of boost)
+### Axiom implements Molecular Dynamics as an OpenAI/gym environment, which makes it possible to interface Reinforcement learning algorithms easily.

-### Examples:
+### Packages:
-1) zoo: playground of simple pybind11 binding.
+1) zoo: a playground for simple pybind11 binding.
 2) tensor: gpu and boost::share_ptr for automatic gpu memeory allocation and syncronization.
-3) mdsw.
-Convert MD++ (http://micro.stanford.edu/MDpp),a molecular dynamics simulator, to gym environment.
-Work with several reinforcement learning algorithms: greedy, deepQ, etc. Check scripts/works/frankMEP/SearchAlgorihtm.py.
+3) mdsw: MD++ (http://micro.stanford.edu/MDpp),a molecular dynamics simulator.
+Working with reinforcement learning.
+Check packages/frankMEP/SearchAlgorihtm.py.
+4) mdfewm.
+Solve nonlinear neo-hookean FEM by minimizing potential energy.

 <figcaption> Minimum Atomistic Defect (Frank-Partial Dislocation) Nucleation Energy Barrier Found by Greedy Algorithm </figcaption>
 <img src="animation.gif" alt="Drawing" style="width: 400px;"/>

-### For scientific computing comunity, it is ideal that one can move the computation laborous part of your code to C++, and call them from python to interface many other available packages.
-A direct benefit of using axiom is making your own C++ simulator an OpenAI/gym environment and run all kinds of Reinforcement learning algorithms easily.

 Steps to follow to create your own environment: